mbourgey/EBI_cancer_workshop_visualization/README.md

 After completing this practical the trainee should be able to:

  * Perform mutional signature analysis using R
- * Generate circos like graphics using R
+ * Generate circos-like graphics using R

 ## Resources You'll be Using